zfarrand/phylo-class-social/best-books.md

 - Phylogenetics by Mike Steel and Charles Semple
 - Beth Moore: A Breath of Snow and Ashes (Outlander series) Diana C.
 - Cris: The Hobbit
--Patty: The Dispossesed by Ursula LeGuin
+- Patty: The Dispossesed by Ursula LeGuin
 -Trevor: not currently reading for enjoyment.
 - Angelise Puls: Fun Home by Alison Bechdel (graphic novel autobiography)
 - Soyoung: Harry potter?